-This was in addition to a successful communications / public relations career with nonprofit organizations including United Jewish Appeal (international), Girl Scouts of Greater Los Angeles, Patrolmen's Benevolent Association of the City of New York, Global Green USA, Los Angeles Waterkeeper and others.
-She also worked for such media outlets as WET Magazine, The Hollywood Reporter, KCRW National Public Radio (Santa Monica CA), American Public Media's Marketplace and others.
+This was in addition to a successful communications / public relations career as a senior staff member of nonprofit organizations including United Jewish Appeal (international), Girl Scouts of Greater Los Angeles, Patrolmen's Benevolent Association of the City of New York, Global Green USA, Japanese American Cultural and Community Center, and others.
+Lauren worked for such media outlets as WET Magazine, The Hollywood Reporter, KCRW National Public Radio (Santa Monica CA), American Public Media's Marketplace and others.

 She began her regional work through research and study of Japanese tea “ceremony” beginning in 1985 as a student of Sosei Matsumoto Sensei, distinguished tea master of the Urasenke School of Chado, and she received her professional teaching license as “Sochi”.
 She has presented many demonstrations and gatherings on chanoyu, including at the residence of the Ambassador of Japan to the USA, the 2002 Winter Olympics in Salt Lake City, USC and UCLA, Huntington Gardens, among others.
 She served as director of development of the Japanese American Cultural and Community Center in Los Angeles.

 Her studies of indigenous Korean culture have been mentored through associations with Korea’s national shaman the late Kim Keumhwa and Dr. Zo Zayong (Emile Museum).
 She was a consultant to the “Peace at the DMZ Festival” in 2002 and the “Asian Traditional Arts Festival (Seoul) in 2004.
 She serves as a contributor to the Korean Art Society Newsletter and is a licensed editor for the Korean National Literary Translation Institute.
 She has lectured at several universities to students of choreography, theatre as well as regional studies.